Australian Information Commissioner

 Tel: 1300 018 228

-The Residential Tenancies List at VCAT can hear cases between tenants and landlords, caravan park owners and residents, and between rooming house owners and rooming house residents.
-VCAT can also hear cases between the Director of Housing and tenants.
-VCAT cannot hear disputes between tenants, or co-tenants, disputes between residents, disputes with neighbours or disputes about internal Director of Housing policy.
+The Residential Tenancies List at VCAT can hear cases between renters and rental providers, caravan park owners and residents, and between rooming house owners and rooming house residents.
+VCAT can also hear cases between the Director of Housing and renters.
+VCAT cannot hear disputes between renters, or co-renters, disputes between residents, disputes with neighbours or disputes about internal Director of Housing policy.
 VCAT hears matters at venues throughout metropolitan and regional Victoria; see VCAT’s website for addresses.